anthonymobile/njbuswatcher_2020/README.md

     ```bash
     conda update -n base conda
     cd buswatcher/docker
-    conda create --name buswatcher -f environment.yml
+    conda env create -f environment.yml
-    source activate buswatcher
+    conda activate buswatcher
     ```

-    n.b. bug for some reason, in this process pandas doesn't get installed on OSX and needs to be isntalled manually after the build
+    n.b. bug for some reason, in this process pandas doesn't get installed on OSX and needs to be installed manually after the build

 #### frontend